xuyaoxun/MuCodec/readme.md

 The code in this repository is released under the MIT license as found in the [LICENSE](LICENSE) file.

-The model weights in this repository are released under the CC-BY-NC 4.0 license as found in the [LICENSE_weights](LICENSE_weights) file.
+The model weights (muq.pt, mucodec.pt) in this repository are released under the CC-BY-NC 4.0 license, as detailed in the [LICENSE_weights](LICENSE_weights) file.

 ## Citation